Bike

 Previous winners of Red Bull Rampage:

 Notable on the roll call of winners are three legendary mountain bike athletes in Brandon Semenuk, Kurt Sorge and Kyle Strait.
-Semenuk stands alone as a four-time winner.
+Semenuk stands alone as a five-time winner.
 Sorge is a three-time winner while Kyle Strait has won it twice.

 When?